-Susan K. Flinn has more than 25 years of public health experience in research, writing, editing, meeting management, and program coordination.
+Susan K. Flinn has more than 25 years of public health experience in program coordination, including writing, editing, research, and meeting management.

-The author of numerous publications, Susan researches, drafts, and edits materials for a range of audiences, including policymakers, providers, and the general public.
+Susan is adept at bringing order out of chaos, and helping clients increase their productivity.
+The author of numerous publications, Susan is known for creating content that is accessible to providers, policymakers, and the general public.
 Her work has been published by Federal agencies, advocacy organizations, and public health associations.
-Susan is also an accomplished editor who has worked with non-profit and for-profit organizations to enhance their communications.
+She is also an accomplished editor who works with non-profit and for-profit organizations to organize and enhance their communications.

 She also analyzes federal payment models—including the Quality Payment Program (QPP), Merit-based Incentive Payment System (MIPS), the new Radiation Oncology payment model, and drug pricing proposals—to assess their impact on Nimitt’s provider and industry clients.